LeNPaul/full-circle/_drafts/2021-08-10-mastery-robert-greene-book-summary.md

 I first read *Mastery* by Robert Greene when I was in university.
 At the time, I was in the middle of pursuing a degree in physics, and had ambitions of eventually becoming researcher in physics.
 Although my career path has taken me on a different (albeit better) trajectory, this book has since had a huge influence on my life, and how I view the different phases of my life.

 ### Summary

+1. Discovering Your Calling

+2. Submit to Reality: The Ideal Apprenticeship

+3. Absorb the Master’s Power: The Mentor Dynamic

+4. See People as they Are: Social Intelligence

+5. Awaken the Dimensional Mind: The Creative-Active

+6. Fuse the Intuitive with the Rational: Mastery